-To see this activity in action visit ayso.org/10u-controlact-1
+To see this activity in action visit ayso.org/10u-control-

 - 30x20 grid w/ 2 mini-goals in opposite corners (for progression).
-6 players outside area w/ ball and 4 inside without ball (or half/half). - Players on outside pass the ball using an inside of foot push pass to the players on the inside who take one touch (using inside of foot control) to receive the ball and another to pass it back to the outside target player. - The inside players then move to find a free outside player so they can repeat. - Rotate the inside and outside players often. >Add defender who tries to steal ball from - corners.
+6 players outside area w/ ball and 4 inside without ball (or half/half). - Players on outside pass the ball using an inside of foot push pass to the players on the inside who take one touch (using inside of foot control) to receive the ball and another to pass it back to the outside target player. - The inside players then move to find a free outside player so they can repeat. - Rotate the inside and outside players often. - >Add defender who tries to steal ball from inside players and score on mini-goals in the two corners.